-Stand-alone extension tables that are tables that do not extend an existing table have a name that is affixed with a partner prefix or suffix.
+Stand-alone extension tables, that do not extend an existing table but are added by an extension have a name that is affixed with a partner prefix or suffix.
 For LS Central this prefix is LSC.
 These tables can also serve as base tables.
-If an extension adds a new table or extends an existing one and you want to include this table or additional column in LS Insight you need to add the extension GUID and affix to the LSInsight\$PublisherAffixReg table.
+If an extension adds a new table and you want to include this table and its companion table in Analytics you need to add the extension GUID and affix to the LSInsight\$PublisherAffixReg table.

 Between LS Central versions 17.4 and 17.5, when the table names were prefixed along with the AL objects, some of the table names became too long and were changed.
-So, to not have to change the name of the staging tables in LS Insight we created a mapping from the original table names to the prefixed ones.
+So, to not have to change the name of the staging tables in Analytics we created a mapping from the original table names to the prefixed ones.
 This mapping is stored in the LSInsight\$SourceTablesMap table.